intelia-agility/mlspecialisation/usecase2/README.md

 ### 3.2.3.8 Fairness analysis
 **Note:** The following analysis can be found in the [02-Regression_Models.ipynb](html/02-Regression_Models.html).

 The fairness analysis was based on the XGB Regressor model because the SVD and DNN models don't consider any demographic features and product category features.
-In order to evaluate the impact of including and excluding demographic features, we built a 'fair model' that is trained without demographic data features.
+To evaluate the impact of including and excluding demographic features, we built a 'fair model' that is trained without demographic data features.
 The fair model achieves a scaled RMSE of 0.9005, which is lower than the same XGB model with demographic features.

 <img src="./images/fr_code.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>